 02Being the Responsible One

-As a manager, you're going to be present for some pretty fun times - including some pretty fun times that can last well into when work is supposed to be going on.
+As a band manager, you're going to be present for some pretty fun times, including times that last well into when work is supposed to be going on.
 It's your job always to make sure the work gets done, even if the band is having a wild old time.

 You need to make sure everyone is up when they need to be, at interviews, shows, soundchecks, load-ins and everything else when they need to be, and you need to make sure that the band gets on the bus when they need to.
 In other words, someone has to be the grownup.
 You've got to be prepared to stand your ground and not overindulge.

-As fun as it may seem, every backstage gathering and afterparty is worked for you, so keep in mind that you're on the clock.
+As fun as it may seem, every backstage gathering and afterparty is work for you, so keep in mind that you're on the clock.

 Now, you don't have to feel like you know every in and out of the music industry to manage a band and some of the greatest band managers completely learned the business on the fly.
 But you should go in with enough knowledge about the music business to know which opportunities to pursue for your artist.